Cleanroom Best Practice – a User’s Guide

 • Contaminated materials should be segregated and handled separately to prevent cross-contamination.

-• Contaminated materials should be decontaminated using appropriate methods such as autoclaving, chemical treatment or, ultimately, incineration before disposal.
+• Contaminated materials should be decontaminated using appropriate methods such as autoclaving, chemical treatment, or incineration before disposal.

 • Contaminated materials should then be disposed of in accordance with local regulations.